-The MSA program also offers online prerequisite courses and a mandatory 4-week primer course prior to the formal start of classes.
-The tuition for course work prior to the start of the program is not included in the tables below.
+The Institute also offers online prerequisite courses and a mandatory 4-week primer course prior to the formal start of classes.

-Note about MSA tuition: The MSA learning experience is designed to be completed in the shortest period of time possible, while still providing students with an education of exceptional value.
-When the MSA was launched in 2007, its 10-month format had the effect of reducing tuition by about half the cost relative to conventional 2-year, 30-credit hour master of science degrees at NC State (because tuition charges are tiered by semester, and not simply by credit hours taken).
-While this had the advantage of making the degree very inexpensive at first, the program nonetheless had the same instructional contact hour requirement and operating cost structure of the normal 2-year, 30-credit M.S. degree.
+Note about MSA tuition: The MSA is designed to be completed in the shortest time possible, while still providing students with an education of exceptional quality and value.
+When the MSA was launched in 2007, its 10-month format had the effect of reducing tuition by about half the cost relative to conventional 2-year, 30-credit hour master of science degrees at NC State (because tuition charges are tiered by semester, not by credit hours taken).
+While this had the advantage of making the degree less expensive at first, the program nonetheless had the same instructional contact hour requirement and operating cost structure of the normal 2-year, 30-credit M.S. degree.

 In 2010, the university approved a tuition premium to normalize the cost of the MSA with other 30-credit degrees on campus.
 In 2011 and 2012, the tuition premium was further extended to help cover the cost of leasing the Institute’s facilities.
 Because of the unique cohort structure of the program, the Institute operates out of dedicated facilities reserved for the exclusive use of MSA students.